mailpile/moggie/README.md

     # Stop the Moggie background process
     python3 -m moggie stop

-Moggie will by default write data to `~/.local/share/Moggie/default` - you will probably want to delete that folder now and then.
+Moggie will write data to **`~/.local/share/Moggie/default`**.

+You will probably want to delete that folder now and then, or at least the contents of the various subdirectories, since the format of Moggie's on-disk data structures is still in flux and obsolete data may cause weird issues.

+The data includes logs (in the subdirectory named `logs`) which may be useful for debugging.
+There is also a `config.rc`.

 ## Credits and License ##